Decay-chain problem

 This page is based on a Jupyter notebook.

-This benchmark is meant to model the migration of radionuclides in the Curium-247 decay chain through a semi-infinite porous column.
-The diagram below maps the Curium-247 decay chain which contains 6 radionuclides before ending with Actinium-227.
+This benchmark is meant to model the diffusive migration of the radionuclides of a simplified Curium-247 decay chain through a semi-infinite porous media column (1-D).
+The diagram below shows the simplified Curium-247 decay chain which contains 6 radionuclides ending with Actinium-227.
+All following nuclides have half-lives below 20 a and are neglected for this benchmark.

 import os